-By tapping into the infinite resource of the unconscious, the wisdom of the Sage appears – the next development of consciousness once you have mastered the powers of the magician and the King.
+By tapping into the infinite resource of the unconscious, the wisdom of the Sage appears – the next development of consciousness once you have mastered to control the inner powers of the magician.

 Wisdom is acquired by acting upon the knowledge you draw from the unconscious mind and realise it in the conscious mind.
 To develop on a personal level you have to transcend the mind beyond what you already know about the world.